 This course will examine the legacy of faith-based social service provision and advocacy in the United States and the Pacific Northwest.
 Topics will include: First Amendment issues; the changing landscape of religion; shifts in social and urban policy; types of faith-based interventions; models of community development and human flourishing; and theologies of social engagement.

 - Surveying Faith-Based Responses to Homelessness

 STMPD 9702/STML 5910 (Spring Quarter: two weekends, April 14th-15th and May 12th-13th)

 This course will survey faith-based initiatives to address homelessness and the affordable housing crisis in the Puget Sound region and a select number of other urban centers across the country and globe.
 Topics will include: determinants and demographics of homelessness; policy and stakeholder responses; assessment of faith-based interventions; and theologies of homelessness.

 - Best Practices Workshop on Faith-Based Interventions to End Homelessness

 STMPD 9703/ STMM 5910 (Summer Quarter: Two weekends in June and July, TBD)

-This course invites participants to identify challenges for more effective faith-based responses to homelessness in the Puget Sound region; examine successful faith-based interventions in urban centers across the country and globe; and consider new and innovative initiatives.
+This course will invite participants to identify challenges for more effective faith-based responses to homelessness in the Puget Sound region; examine successful faith-based interventions in urban centers across the country and globe; and consider new and innovative initiatives.
 Issues could include: fostering interfaith & cross-sector partnerships; enhancing the recruitment, training and retention of volunteers; and articulating an interfaith theology of homelessness.